 What Is a Certificate of Authority?

-Simply put, a Certificate of Authority will allow you to legally conduct business outside the state where you initially filed your company —whether as a limited liability company (LLC), C Corp or nonprofit.
+A Certificate of Authority is a certificate that allows you to legally conduct business outside the state where you initially filed your company — no matter if you're a limited liability company (LLC), C Corp, or nonprofit.

-Also referred to as a Foreign Qualification, the Certificate of Authority is of the utmost importance as it will allow an LLC or corporation to conduct business “lawfully” and abide with compliance matters governed within each state.
+Also referred to as Foreign Qualification, a Certificate of Authority is important as it allows an LLC or corporation to conduct business “lawfully” outside the state and abide by compliance matters governed within each state.
 (Note: the word “foreign” as used here does not constitute markets outside the United States, but rather the states other than your home, or domestic, state that may have different rules and processes, as well as tax-related conditions.)

 Applying for a Certificate of Authority